wentallout/cult-hunter/README.md

 Japanese doomsday cult - Aum Shinrikyo: https://en.wikipedia.org/wiki/Aum_Shinrikyo

 ## Plot (WIP)
 At the start of the game, Nameless, our ordinary sushi chef, sets out to take down a cult that killed his master years ago.
 At the end of the battle he found out that this is only a sub branch of the real cult.
-His search leads him to city where he declares war on all these evil cults.
+His search leads him to city where he declares war on all these evil cults. `TUTORIAL ENDS`

-Kimberly and Jigen are well known hitmen, are hired by the cult to kill Nameless but they chose to befriend him instead.
+`CUTSCENE` Kimberly and Jigen are well known hitmen in the city.
+They accepted the cult's bounty to eliminate Nameless but they are requested by the boss - Eli (owner of Zenith Hotel) to bring Nameless to the hotel.
 Nameless got invited to the Zenith Hotel and he learned the rules of the underworld.
-As they dig deeper, they discover that the cult controls everything in the city.
-The Lawmaker, the secret leader of Zenith Hotel, he pretends to work for the cult but secretly helps the protagonists.
+As they dig deeper, they discover that the cult secretly controls everything in the city.

 As the group continues to take down the cult's various groups, they eventually come face-to-face with the Cult Leader, the mastermind behind everything.
-With his charismatic leadership, the Cult Leader has managed to gain the support of the city's elite, making him a formidable, untouchable opponent.
+With his charismatic leadership, the Cult Leader has managed to gain the support of the city's elite, making him a formidable opponent.

 Nameless and his allies must use all of their skills and resources to defeat the 12 Apostles, all while uncovering the truth about the cult's sinister plans for the city.
 The fate of the city rests on the shoulders of Nameless and his allies as they face off against the Cult Leader and his minions in a final, epic battle.
 With their determination, wits and skills, they must stop the Cult's sinister plan before it's too late and bring justice for those who have suffered.